JonanaBanana/LiGa-Splat/README.md

 This work is a successor to [MESSER for 3DGS](https://github.com/JonanaBanana/MESSER_for_3DGS).
 It converts the code to C++ and improves upon the pipeline by adding more robust behavior and faster computation with multi-thread processing.

 This package has been tested with Ubuntu 22.04 and ROS2 Humble.
+The package includes a small sample dataset that can be used for testing (~22MB compressed, ~270MB extracted).

 ## Dependencies